My Sister's House

 Needs

-My Sister's House is urgently seeking $50,000 to provide life-changing workforce development and job training for survivors of domestic violence, sexual assault, and human trafficking.
-Your donation will directly support survivors in gaining the skills, confidence, and financial independence they need to rebuild their lives.
+This year, My Sister’s House is seeking $50,000 to support essential shelter services for survivors of domestic violence, sexual assault, and human trafficking.

 Your Impact 👇